 You can also use SpiderOak, recommended by no less than Edward Snowden.
-You can get a sixty-day free trial of SpiderOak by following this link, kindly provided by Golden Frog.
 After the trial is up, the service only costs $7 per month.
 This offer is only available for Golden Frog users.

 Cyphr and VyprVPN are both excellent privacy-protection tools and worth checking out.
 You can get them both bundled with your Giganews service.

 As we’ve said in the past, Giganews is not one of the cheapest USENET access options out there, but it is, by far, one of the best.
 The fact that they bundle their product with Golden Frog’s products makes them a very high-value subscription so, if you’re looking for all-around security and truly blazing USENET speed, check them out.
 You can read our review of them here.